spryker/spryker-docs/docs/marketplace/dev/front-end/extending-the-project/index.md

 ---
 title: Extending the project
-description: This articles provides details how to create new module with application
+description: This document provides details how to create new module with application.
 template: howto-guide-template
 ---